 3. Make sure your professor knows your name.

-All my classes had 20+ students and I taught three different classes at two schools.
+All my classes had 20+ students and I taught three different classes at three schools.
 Some students were incredibly easy to remember — they had energy and participated, produced stellar work, and were specific about their career goals.
 I will never forget the student who brought up Blizzard Entertainment (her dream company) in nearly every class, the one who always offered to help me set up my computer and was the first to participate in activities, the one who asked for advice about her application to Madewell and then told me when she got the job, or the ones with the best websites.

 4. Take advantage of what professors have to offer beyond the class.